mgrnz21/alx-low_level_programming/README.md

-repository for learning c in ALX
+repository for all c programming